 By Highway Bus

 It is also possible to travel to Atami by highway express bus.
-These buses are not only convenient but also quite budget friendly, with one-way tickets typically costing from 1500-2000 yen.
+These buses are not only convenient but also quite budget-friendly, with one-way tickets typically costing from around 2,000 yen and up.
 Buses depart from both Tokyo and Shinjuku Stations; from the Yaesu exit of Tokyo Station, the bus will take about two hours and 20 minutes, while from Shinjuku Station's west exit, it will take about three hours.

 Traveling from Osaka and Kyoto

-Traveling by shinkansen is the most convenient way to reach Atami from both Osaka and Kyoto.
-If you use the Kodama train on the Tokaido shinkansen, you can travel from Kyoto or Osaka straight to Atami without having to transfer once.
+Traveling by Shinkansen is the most convenient way to reach Atami from both Osaka and Kyoto.
+If you use the Hikari or Kodama train on the Tokaido shinkansen, you can travel from Kyoto or Osaka straight to Atami without having to transfer.